yipyo/google-shape-encoder-decoder-algorithm/README.md

-google-shape-encoder-decoder
+Algorithm for encoding and decoding Google map shapes.
 ============================

-Google Map Shapes Encode / Decode algorithm that is fast and lightweight.
+Faster and better compression than googles own polygon encoder.
 Google only encodes polygons, this encodes all shapes.

 TODO: